ayushkr1701/Assignment/Backend/README.md

-1. Open cmd and run 'myvirtualenv/scripts/activate' , make sure you are in the backend folder.
+1. Open command prompt and run 'virtualenv -p python3.9 <name>', make sure you are in backend folder and you have virtualenv installed( you can install by using 'pip install virtualenv').

+2. Now, in command prompt run 'env\scripts\activate' so that your virtual environment begins.

-2. Now to install the matching dependencies run 'pip install -r requirements.txt'
+3. Now to install the matching dependencies run 'pip install -r requirements.txt'.

-3. After all the dependencies are installed run 'flask run' to start the backend server, follow the link to view it on the browser.
+4. After all the dependencies are installed run 'flask run' to start the backend server, follow the link to view it on the browser.